antmicro/cros-platform-ec-tester/README.md

 ## How to use this repository?

+### Preparing the repository

+Before using the repository you first have to prepare it by downloading precompiled EC test binaries.
+This repository provides nightly builds of all tests for the `bloonchipper` and `dartmonkey` targets using GitHub Actions.

+To download them first navigate to the [Actions](https://github.com/antmicro/cros-platform-ec-tester/actions) tab then click on the top-most run.
+There will be a `Artifacts` box on the bottom of the page, there click on `test-binaries` this will start a download of a zip file with all prebuilt binaries required to run the tests.

+The contents of the archive need to be unpacked into a directory called `artifacts` that should be created in the root of the repository.

+After those files are in place you need to run a Python script - `generate_tests.py` to generate a `*.robot` file with tests for each platform and `tests.yml`, that can be used to run all tests for all platforms.
+After running the script test binaries will be copied to appropriate locations and the `artifacts` directory can be removed.

 ### Renode-run

 The simplest but least flexible way of running these tests requires you to work on Linux and have Python3 and pip installed: